loot/loot.github.io/Masterlist-Editing.md

 ```

 Notice how in the example above, the `common` node has two different types of data structure in the same list (message and file structures).
 If this was done anywhere in the `globals` or `plugins` nodes BOSS would complain, because it expects a certain format, but because BOSS doesn't look at the `common` node, this is OK.

-### Plugin Groups

-In the v2 masterlists, plugins were sorted in groups, generally according to what they did (eg. alternate start, new weapons and armour, quests).
-In v3, groups no longer exist in the masterlist syntax, since there isn't any meaningful order of plugin entries.
-However, the v2 groups were added as comments to help organise the masterlist conversion process, so the old group start and end lines can still be found as `# BEGINGROUP:` and `# ENDGROUP:` respectively.
-Though it's not at all necessary, you can still add new plugin entries to these groups according to what they do.

 ### Dirty Edit Metadata